Understanding UX metrics for website success

 What's the difference between behavioral and attitudinal UX metrics?

-Behavioral metrics measure what users actually do (actions, clicks, navigation paths, task completions).
-Attitudinal metrics measure what users think and feel (satisfaction ratings, perceived ease of use) through surveys and feedback.
+Behavioral metrics measure what users actually do: actions, clicks, navigation paths, and task completions.
+Attitudinal metrics measure what users think and feel, specifically satisfaction ratings and perceived ease of use, captured through surveys and feedback.

 How many UX metrics should I track?

 Focus on 3-5 core metrics aligned with current goals rather than tracking everything.
-Select metrics covering different UX aspects (one behavioral, one attitudinal, one engagement, one performance) and track them consistently.
+Select metrics covering different UX aspects (one behavioral, one attitudinal, one engagement, one performance) and track them consistently over time.

 What tools can I use to measure UX metrics?